-This compact storefront, which opened in 2015, earned a Best of Arlington nod for Best Ramen in 2018.
-Gaijin only serves noodles Thursday through Sunday; the broths are made inhouse on Tuesdays and Wednesdays.
-Specialty ramens are the stars here, including the Bam Bam—a chicken broth base topped with bulgogi beef, mushrooms, bean sprouts and a soft boiled egg—and Sumo Mama, made with a creamy tonkotsu broth, pork belly, bok choy, egg and black garlic oil.
-Gaijin offers housemade wheat noodles, plus rice noodles and soba noodles, and toppings ranging from pork dumplings and fried chicken to kimchi and avocado.
-During the daily happy hour from 4-7 p.m., guests get $2 off sake, beer, wine and appetizers like soft shell crab buns and Tater Takoyaki—fried potato balls with shredded pork, spicy mayo, sweet soy and green onions. // 3800 Lee Highway, Arlington (Cherrydale)
+This compact storefront, which earned a Best of Arlington nod for Best Ramen in 2018, is currently only open for delivery and take-out due to COVID-19.
+You can place an order at Gaijin Thursdays through Sundays, as the broths are made in-house on Tuesdays and Wednesdays.
+Gaijin serves more than 20 varieties of noodle soup, and specialty ramens are the stars here.
+Try the Bam Bam—a chicken broth base topped with bulgogi beef, mushrooms, bean sprouts and a soft boiled egg—and the Sumo Mama, made with a creamy tonkotsu broth, pork belly, bok choy, egg and black garlic oil.
+Gaijin offers house-made wheat noodles, gluten-free rice noodles and soba noodles, and toppings ranging from pork dumplings and fried chicken to kimchi and avocado.
+You can also order “soupless” ramen—noodles that come in a sesame yuzu sauce.
+Go beyond the ramen and order a few of their Oishii Oishii steamed buns, stuffed with curry chicken, pork belly or softshell crab. // 3800 Lee Highway, Arlington (Cherrydale)